SudirKrishnaaRS/Namaste-React-Workspace/README.md

 **Gotchas:**

 - React elements are immutable.
 Once an element is created, you cannot change its children or attributes.
-- Elements are typically created using JSX, which is a syntax extension for JavaScript.
+- Elements are typically created using JSX, a syntax extension for JavaScript.

 **Code Snippet:**